 This article first appeared in the Christian Research Journal, volume 26, number 2 (2003).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 The greatest challenge facing the church today is postmodernism.
 What is at stake is not just Christian truth but whether any assertion can be regarded as truth.
 Postmodernism questions the very framework of shared experiences and the categories of thought (what can be called “the tradition”) that make possible any rational communication between the church and the world.